Creating a Trading RL Agent with A2C/A3C

 A2C/A3C are especially useful when:

-Multiple assets: 8 parallel environments, each with different asset (AAPL, MSFT, TSLA, ...).
-Agent learns on diverse market conditions simultaneously.
-Common policy generalizes better.
+8 parallel environments, each with a different asset (AAPL, MSFT, TSLA, ...).
+The agent learns from diverse market conditions simultaneously.
+The shared policy generalizes better.

-Multiple time periods: Parallel environments with different history periods.
-Learning on bull/bear/sideways markets simultaneously.
+Parallel environments with different historical periods.
+Train on bull/bear/sideways markets simultaneously.

 from stable_baselines3 import A2C